jjt/jjt.github.io/_posts/2013-11-14-building-angular-apps-with-yeoman-and-generator-angular.md

 layout: post
 ---

 One of the best things to happen in web development over the past few years has been the variety of tools built on [Node.js][1001] and made available through its package manager, [npm][1000].
-Three of my most-used command line tools are [Grunt][0], a versatile task runner; [Bower][1], a frontend asset package manager; and [Yeoman][2], a generator framework that automates repetitive scaffolding tasks.
+Three of my most-used command line tools are [Grunt][0], a versatile task runner; [Bower][1], a frontend asset package manager; and [Yeoman][2], a generator framework that automates repetitive scaffolding and dev/deploy tasks using Grunt and Bower.

 This article will focus on using the [Angular generator][3] to get a full frontend application development environment going with the following features:

-- Gruntfile and Bower
 - Development server (connect) with livereload
 - Unit and integration testing framework
 - Choice between Javascript (default) and Coffeescript